OWASP/CheatSheetSeries/cheatsheets/Authorization_Cheat_Sheet.md

  In the example of above, the lookup ID was not only exposed to the user and readily tampered with, but also appears to have been a fairly predictable, perhaps sequential, value.
 While one can use various techniques to mask or randomize these IDs and make them hard to guess, such an approach is generally not sufficient by itself.
 A user should not be able to access a resource they do not have permissions simply because they are able to guess and manipulate that object's identifier in a query param or elsewhere.
 Rather than relying on some form of security through obscurity, the focus should be on controlling access to the underlying objects and/or the identifiers themselves.
 Recommended mitigations for this weakness include the following:

 - Avoid exposing identifiers to the user when possible.
-For example it should be possible to retrieve some objects, such as account details,  based solely on currently authenticated user's identity and attributes (e.g. through information contained in a securely implemented JWT or server-side session).
+For example it should be possible to retrieve some objects, such as account details,  based solely on currently authenticated user's identity and attributes (e.g. through information contained in a securely implemented JSON Web Token (JWT) or server-side session).
 - Implement user/session specific indirect references using a tool such as [OWASP ESAPI](https://owasp.org/www-project-enterprise-security-api/) (see [OWASP 2013 Top 10 - A4 Insecure Direct Object References](https://wiki.owasp.org/index.php/Top_10_2013-A4-Insecure_Direct_Object_References))/
 - Perform access control checks on *every* request for the *specific* object or functionality being accessed.
 Just because a user has access to an object of a particular type does not mean they should have access to every object of that particular type.

 ### Enforce Authorization Checks on Static Resources

-The importance of securing of static resources is often overlooked or at least overshadowed by other security concerns.
+The importance of securing static resources is often overlooked or at least overshadowed by other security concerns.
 Although securing databases and similar data stores often justly receive significant attention from security conscious teams, static resources must also be appropriately secured.
-Although unprotected static resources is certainly a problem for websites and web applications of all forms, in recent years, poorly secured resources in cloud storage offerings (such as Amazon S3 Buckets) have risen to prominence.
+Although unprotected static resources are certainly a problem for websites and web applications of all forms, in recent years, poorly secured resources in cloud storage offerings (such as Amazon S3 Buckets) have risen to prominence.
 When securing static resources, consider the following:

 - Ensure that static resources are incorporated into access control policies.
 The type of protection required for static resources will necessarily be highly contextual.
 It may be perfectly acceptable for some static resources to be publicly accessible, while others should only be accessible when a highly restrictive set of user and environmental attributes are present.
 Understanding the type of data exposed in the specific resources under consideration is thus critical.
 Consider whether a formal Data Classification scheme should be established and incorporated into the application's access control logic (see [here](https://resources.infosecinstitute.com/information-and-asset-classification/) for an overview of data classification).
 - Ensure any cloud based services used to store static resources are secured using the configuration options and tools provided by the vendor.
 Review the cloud provider's documentation (see guidance from [AWS](https://aws.amazon.com/premiumsupport/knowledge-center/secure-s3-resources/), [Google Cloud](https://cloud.google.com/storage/docs/best-practices#security) and [Azure](https://docs.microsoft.com/en-us/azure/storage/blobs/security-recommendations)) for specific implementations details,)